I. Application and Scope

 b.
 The definition of "full-time teaching load" has not been altered as a result of the 37.5-hour workweek.

 c.
-Faculty office hours will continue to be determined by the president or TCAT director or his/her designee.
+Faculty office hours will continue to be determined by the president or designee.

 d.
 Where professional librarians maintain a standard workweek comparable to administrative employees, their work schedule should reflect 37.5-hours per week if they are to be considered full-time.